New Seahawks receiver Keenan Reynolds hoping to ‘make it look like I never played quarterback’

 Keenan Reynolds couldn’t play last week at Denver, still a member of the Seahawks’ practice squad at the time.

-But as many practice squad players do, he made the trip anyway, and as he stood on the field for pregame warmups, a curious thing happened.
+But as many practice-squad players do, he made the trip anyway, and as he stood on the field for pregame warmups, a curious thing happened.

 Suddenly, veteran Denver cornerback Adam “Pacman’’ Jones approached and, as Reynolds said, “dapped me up,’’ giving him a hearty greeting and handshake.